kurko/blog/obsidian/essay/_posts/2025-10-03-five-days-on-the-kumano-kodo.md

 ---

 The middle of today's trail gets challenging, like a game of Tetris, except it's your feet trying to fit the right spots.
 The staircases aren't built for regular steps.
-They're all over the place.
-There's a sense of continuous alertness and mild discomfort while walking.
-"The ankles need to be preserved at all costs", I repeat as mantra.
+Their geometry is all over the place.
+I feel a sense of alertness and mild discomfort while walking.
+"Preserve the ankles, preserve the ankles", I repeat as mantra.
+It's quite easy to get hurt if you're not careful.

 There are passages where my whole mental energy is focusing on where my feet are landing.
-Just that and nothing else.
-And then, at certain points, I pause and admire the beauty of what's around me.
+Just that and nothing else for several minutes.
+And then, at certain points, I pause and admire the beauty around me.

-I have seen millenary tree roots serving as a long stair up and down.
+I have seen ancient tree roots serving as a long stair up and down.
 I have seen stairs made of rocks naturally.
 I have seen stairs with uneven steps.
 I have seen them all mixed, roots, rocks, sand.

-The most impressive, however, are the ones that were crafted by the feet of the thousands and thousands of people who have, a step at a time, helped shape this trail, the Kumano Kodo.
+The most impressive, however, are the ones that were crafted by the feet of the thousands and thousands of people who have, a step at a time, helped shape these trails.

 In between the woods, we spot what appears to be the outskirts of *Hongu*.
 Our expectation to see the tall *torii* gate grows exponentially.
+When planning, this portal was an important milestone of the journey.
+It represents the reinvention of oneself, a transition, an end and a new beginning.
+We are almost there.

 <figure>
 ￼<img src="/images/posts/2025-10-03-five-days-on-the-kumano-kodo/day2/L1010174.JPG" class="mobile-zoom" loading="lazy" />